cneal05/Engineering_4_Notebook/README.md

 [Morse_Code_Part_1](raspberry-pi/Morse_Code_Part_1.py)

 ### Reflection
-After figuring out how dictionaries work and how to call specific words in the dictionary, the assignment was a simple coding assignment.
+How dictionaries work and how to call specific words in the dictionary was very important in this assignment. what I need to do after I understood that was to split the word into each letter and run each letter through a for loop, turning each letter into dots and dashes.
+Then I would have to complete the assignment by combining the dots and dashes together so that it would be turned into a single string and output all of it at once.

 &nbsp;